traverseda/PySdfScad/README.md

  * You can't color a mesh, or make parts of it transparent

 This is another thing that can probably be fixed eventually, but is still quite challenging.

+## Development

+ * Wouldn't an interpreter be better than a compiler?

+Probably, yeah.
+The openscad to AST got a bit out of hand.
+Now that it does exist though there are some pretty significant advantages.
+We can do proper tracebacks and other cool exception handling.
+We can also, furthur down the line, do things like import/introspect/modify an openscad file from another language (like python, or a theoretical future openscad-ish language).

+So yeah, more complicated than it probably needed to be, but I'm hopeful I can some cool stuff with it in the future.
+The original (unfinished) interpreter code was also a handful, and I don't think this is all that much more unreadable.

 ## It's still alpha software